serverless/components/README.md

 Serverless Components are merely Javascript libraries that provision something/anything.

+They are focused primarily on back-end use-cases, and cloud infrastructure with serverless qualities, enabling you to deliver software architectures with radically less overhead and cost.
+Serverless Components are to serverless back-end use-cases, what React Components are to front-end use-cases.

 A Component can be designed to provision low-level infrastructure (e.g. an AWS S3 bucket).
 However, they can also provision higher-order outcomes — which is when they are at their best.
 Examples of a higher-order outcome are:

   1) A group of infrastructure with a purpose, like a type of data processing pipeline.